8-9 a.m. Registration and Continental Breakfast

 Wondering how to fill your trophy case with coveted InSpire Awards from NCPRSA and prove your worth to clients and the C-suite?
 This special panel will provide information on how the awards process works and what judges are looking for.
 You’ll learn why an entry with a solid RPIE description is more likely to be a winner and get some tips to help you up your odds.
 You also will have the chance to sign up for the Awards Committee or to be a judge for another chapter.

 Tracy Lathan, APR, account strategist, Clairemont Communications, is a seasoned PR and marketing professional with 18 years of experience in the field.
 Currently an account strategist at Clairemont Communications, Tracy provides her clients with counsel on PR initiatives ranging from media relations to social media.
-Prior to joining the Clairemont team, Tracy worked as a senior account executive at IMRE where she led integrated programs for two Fortune 500 companies, John Deere and Target Corporation.
-Her tenure also includes eight years at Epley Associates and The Catevo Group.
-An active member of the Raleigh community, Tracy has served on the NCPRSA Board of Directors for close to 10 years.
+Prior to joining the Clairemont team, Tracy worked as a senior account executive at IMRE, after eight years at Epley Associates (later The Catevo Group).
+Tracy has served on the NCPRSA Board for close to 10 years.

 Lyndsey Newnam, vice president, G&S Business Communications, provides strategic counsel to B2B and B2C communicators in agribusiness, horticulture, home building and financial service industries in the U.S. and globally.
-With more than 13 years of experience in public relations and marketing, she has a wide range of expertise in media relations, writing, event planning, digital communications and business development that has propelled growth for long-standing clients and G&S. Lyndsey graduated in 2006 with a Bachelor of Arts from the School of Journalism and Mass Communication at the University of North Carolina-Chapel Hill.
+With more than 13 years of experience in public relations and marketing, she has a wide range of expertise in media relations, writing, event planning, digital communications and business development.
+Lyndsey graduated in 2006 with a Bachelor of Arts from the School of Journalism and Mass Communication at the University of North Carolina-Chapel Hill.

 Eva Hornak, APR, has been with S.T.
 Wooten since 2011 where her first task in the newly created communications department was to restart the company newsletter.
 She transformed it into an award-winning, full-color, 24-page magazine.
-Eva has grown the role to oversee not only executive and employee communications but also corporate strategy, vision/mission, and continued support for recruiting, safety, benefits, and other HR efforts.
 Eva’s past experience includes various agency roles with Epley Associations (later The Catevo Group) and serving as communication manager for the Irrigation Association.
-Eva is a past president of the North Carolina chapter of PRSA.
-She has served on the PRSA Southeast District board as well as the board of the Raleigh Public Relations Society.
+Eva is a past president of NCPRSA and has served on the PRSA Southeast District board and the Raleigh Public Relations Society.
 She holds a bachelor’s degree in speech communications from Meredith College and a BFA in filmmaking from the University of North Carolina School of the Arts.

 Corinne Watson, Director of Communications, Victra, has 15 years experience in communications, driving success through strategic communications counsel.
 Her focus areas include: media relations, employee communications, social media, event planning and crisis communications.
 Currently as director of communications for Victra, a Verizon Wireless authorized retailer, Corinne manages communications for the company’s 4,700 employees across 1,100 stores.
 Previously, she led internal communications for Butterball, LLC, ran public relations for Kendall-Jackson, part of Jackson Family Wines and managed corporate communications at Del Monte Foods and Virgin Mobile USA.
-Corinne holds a Bachelor of Arts in Communications from North Carolina State University and is the current North Carolina Public Relations Society Awards director.
+Corinne holds a Bachelor of Arts in Communications from North Carolina State University and is the current NCPRSA Awards Director.